HelpYourNGO - - Deepalaya

 Other Liabilities - - -

-1) Government sources includes grants from NABARD and Women & Child Dept., Haryana
+1) Government sources include grants from NABARD and Women & Child Dept., Haryana

 2) Other Income includes Sundry Receipts